-Grab samples will be collected at the Barnegat Bay locations listed on Table 2 and additionally at tributary sites listed on Table 4.
+Grab samples will be collected at the Barnegat Bay locations listed on Table 2 and additionally at tributary sites listed on Table 5.
 Locations are shown in Figure 1.
 The proposed frequency varies by phase and season and is listed in Table 3.
 The sampling period may be extended in response to information obtained during the initial phase of sampling or if conditions experienced are not considered to be representative.
 Samples will be collected in accordance with approved field sampling procedures and analyzed in certified laboratories.
 As indicated, the water quality parameters to be sampled will be driven, in part, by the modeling tools selected, but are expected to include those listed in Table 3.

 All water quality grab samples will be collected following procedures found in "NJDEP Field Sampling Procedures Manual, August 2005".
 Sampling locations have been marked and verified with GPS.
 In addition NJDEP staff and project partners will utilize detailed site sketches to locate the sampling location on the first and subsequent visits.
 The freshwater tributary locations samples will be collected as center of flow grab samples.
 At tributary locations greater than 20 ft wide specific conductance measurements were made along a transect and it was determined that at all locations the stream is well mixed and that a center of flow grab sample would be representative of the water quality at that location.
 Because none of the tributary monitoring locations is greater than 12 ft deep, samples will be collected at a depth of 1 ft.
-The in bay water quality samples will be taken as surface grab samples at the designated locations.
-Starting with the 5th (8/25/2011) sampling event an additional bottom grab sample will be taken at the bay sampling locations.
+The project began with in bay water quality samples taken as surface grab samples only, at the designated locations.
+In order to determine if the bay was well mixed for TSS and turbidity the collection of a bottom grab sample for these parameters was added.
+Therefore starting with the 5th (8/25/2011) sampling event a surface and bottom grab sample will be taken at the bay sampling locations.
 Bottom grab samples will be taken using a Kemmerer sampler approximately 6in-1ft above the bottom sediment.
 Surface grab samples will be taken first followed by the bottom grab sample.
 All samples will be taken to a field location for filtration and transportation as reflected in Table 4 and Figures 2-4.
 All sample containers are being supplied by the DEP and only these sample containers can be used for the project.
 In addition, for field testing for pH, the DEP will be supplying a single lot of certified primary pH buffers for use in the calibration of the meters.
 All sample containers must be transported on ice in coolers to preserve the integrity of the samples and maintain sample temperature at greater then freezing and less then 6°C. Necessary acids as preservative will be added at the field station (FREC) or Leeds Point Lab.